Paul Felder

-Paul Felder (born April 25, 1984) is an American retired professional mixed martial artist and color commentator for UFC.
-He competed in the Lightweight division in the Ultimate Fighting Championship (UFC).
-A professional since 2011, Felder also fought for the Cage Fury Fighting Championships.
+Paul Robert Felder (born April 25, 1984) is an American former professional mixed martial artist and color commentator for the Ultimate Fighting Championship (UFC).
+As a fighter, Felder competed in the UFC's Lightweight division after making his name in Cage Fury Fighting Championships (CFFC).

 Background

 He is of Irish and German descent.
 He began training in martial arts at age 12, starting with Tae Kwon Do and Karate at Zhang Sah.
-Felder competed in the AAU Junior Olympic Games for Tae Kwon Do with his cousin Niko Portillo, who was the main inspiration for Felder's fighting career.
-Felder attended Ridley High School in Folsom, Pennsylvania and later the University of the Arts in Philadelphia, for acting, graduating in 2008.
+Felder competed in the AAU Junior Olympic Games for Tae Kwon Do.
+Felder attended Ridley High School in Folsom, Pennsylvania, and later the University of the Arts in Philadelphia, for acting, graduating in 2008.

 During college, Felder began training in Muay Thai before later transitioning to mixed martial arts.
 Due to his karate background, he was given the nickname "The Irish Dragon", a reference to his Irish heritage and fellow karate practitioner Lyoto "The Dragon" Machida.
 Felder initially pushed back against the nickname, but it caught on and he stuck with it.
 After fellow UFC lightweight fighter Conor McGregor commented that Felder's surname was of German origin, Felder joked in January 2021 that he would use the nickname "The German Dragon" if he ever fought McGregor.